GarudaNvim/GarudaNvim.github.io/docs/keymaps.md

 ### Additional Customization

-GarudaNvim allows you to modify or extend these keymaps based on your needs.
-You can easily add your own keymaps to further enhance your coding workflow.
+GarudaNvim allows you to modify or extend these keymaps based on your workflow.
+We believe in the power of personalization.
+If these aren’t enough, feel free to dive into the `keymaps.lua` file and add more.
-For a complete list of keymaps, check out the `keymaps.lua` file.